MaxMontoro/Three-doors/README.md

-Very naive experiment to prove the Monty Hall problem
+A very naive experiment to prove the Monty Hall problem.